|MU course abroad, MU faculty-led, Offers honors credit, Open to non-MU students, Open to UM System students|

 This program will explore the history of Fascism and German occupation in Italy through the city of Rome.
 We will study how fascism remade Rome, the arrival of the Germans, the history of the Jewish community and the deportations and the resistance.
 During the four-week session students will engage in weekly discussions of primary and secondary source readings.
 Each week, they will go on walking tours of the city seeking out the places that appear in the readings.
 The program will also include tours of museums, war memorials and monuments.

-All students who participate in the program will be enrolled in one MU course for a total of three credits.
+All students who participate in the program will be enrolled in one or two MU courses for a total of three or four credits.

-HIST 4085/4085H: Topics in History: Rome: From Fascism to Liberation (3) will give students an understanding of the history and politics of fascism.
+HIST 4585/4085H or ITAL 4960 section 1: Rome: From Fascism to Liberation (3) will give students an understanding of the history and politics of fascism.
 Students will also focus on fascist social policies and attempts to reorganize civic life and culture, in addition to the war in Rome, from the Allied bombings in fall 1943 to the German occupation.
 Through reading and walking tours, students will learn about life under the Germans and the deportation of Italian Jews.
 The course will also highlight the history of the formal and informal resistance in Rome and the liberation.

 All students will be enrolled in actual MU courses.
 All students are guaranteed to receive MU credit for successfully completed courses; however, students must work with their academic adviser(s) to obtain pre-approval as to how courses might fulfill degree requirements.